-- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of a 30-day supply.
-If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of a 30-day supply of medication.
+- If you are a new member, we will cover a temporary supply of your drug during the first 90 days of your membership in the plan. - If you were in the plan last year, we will cover a temporary supply of your drug during the first 90 days of the calendar year. - This temporary supply will be for a maximum of 30-day supply.
+If your prescription is written for fewer days, we will allow multiple fills to provide up to a maximum of 30-day supply of medication.
 The prescription must be filled at a network pharmacy.
-(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away: - We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
-This is in addition to the above temporary supply. - For level of care changes, early refill restrictions will not be used to limit access to a Member's Part D benefit.
-Members changing from one treatment setting to another (e.g.
+(Please note that the long-term care pharmacy may provide the drug in smaller amounts at a time to prevent waste.) - For those members who have been in the plan for more than 90 days and reside in a long-term care facility and need a supply right away:

+We will cover one 31-day emergency supply of a particular drug, or less if your prescription is written for fewer days.
+This is in addition to the above temporary supply.

-Chapter 5 Using the plan's coverage for Part D prescription drugs hospital to LTC facility, or hospital to home), admitted or discharged from a long-term care facility or experiencing similar level of care changes may obtain a refill upon admission or discharge.
+For level of care changes, early refill restrictions will not be used to limit access to a Member's Part D benefit.
+Members changing from one treatment setting to another (e.g., hospital to LTC facility, or hospital to home), admitted or discharged from a long-term care facility or experiencing similar level of care changes may obtain a refill upon admission or discharge.